evmarts/blog/background.md

 title: Background
 ---

-The following is a list of courses I have completed and topics they have covered at an undergraduate level.
+The following are the undergraduate level courses I have completed and the topics they have covered.

 ## Statistics Background